SrVariable/dazum/README.md

 # dazum

 dazum is a zoom application that aims to be a nice zoom tool for any OS.
-It is inspired by [boomer](https://github.com/tsoding/boomer) made with [raylib](https://github.com/raysan5/raylib).
+Inspired by [boomer](https://github.com/tsoding/boomer) and made with [raylib](https://github.com/raysan5/raylib).

 ## Preview